What is Olanzapine?

 Pregnancy

 If the benefits outweigh the risks, use olanzapine with caution during pregnancy.
 Animal studies indicate a possibility, but human studies are either unavailable or have not been performed.
-Extrapyramidal symptoms (EPS) or withdrawal symptoms in neonates exposed to antipsychotic medications during the third trimester of pregnancy are a concern after delivery; the severity of these complications varies and some being self-limited.
+Extrapyramidal symptoms (EPS) or withdrawal symptoms in neonates exposed to antipsychotic medications during the third trimester of pregnancy are a concern after delivery; the severity of these complications varies, and some are self-limited.

 Breastfeeding